ionic-team/capacitor-docs/docs/main/getting-started/faqs.md

 ## What platforms does Capacitor support?

-Capacitor can target virtually any advice with our official and community platforms.
+Capacitor can target virtually any device with our official and community platforms.

 ### Official Platforms